All the reasons why TSA PreCheck is worth it (now more than ever)

 Consider Global Entry instead of TSA PreCheck

-You could sign-up for Global Entry instead of TSA PreCheck.
-That’s because when you have Global Entry, you’ll also be approved for TSA PreCheck on most flights.
-And Global Entry also helps you avoid the long lines at U.S. Customs and Immigration when you return to from overseas.
+Here’s the hack of the day: You can sign-up for Global Entry instead of TSA PreCheck, and still get TSA PreCheck..
+When you have Global Entry, you’ll also be approved for TSA PreCheck on most flights.
+And Global Entry also helps you avoid the long lines at U.S. Customs and Immigration when you return to the U.S. from overseas.

 To qualify for Global Entry, you must be one of the following: